Global fluctuations for Multiple Orthogonal Polynomial Ensembles

 \section{Applications}

 In this section we will illustrate the main results with some applications.
-We will prove CLT's for the MOPEs related to the multiple Hermite, Laguerre, Charlier and Krawtchouk polynomials and also discuss them in the context of random matrix theory and integrable probability.
+We will prove CLT's for the MOPE's related to the multiple Hermite, Laguerre, Charlier, Krawtchouk, and Meixner polynomials and also discuss them in the context of random matrix theory and integrable probability.